ankurk91/wp-google-map/readme.txt

 You must have modern browser to configure the map option.
 Old browsers may not work well.

-= Color picker could not load :( =

-This plugin utilize inbuilt WP Color API.
-You must have WordPress v3.5+ in order to use this feature.

 = Shortcode does not work in text widget =

 Add this line to your theme's functions.php